 - Auxiliary position: A position that provides auxiliary services to the main or core business of the employer; and

 - Replaceable position: A position that can be performed by a dispatched employee in place of a permanent employee during the period when such an employee is away from work for study, vacation or other reasons.

 The applicable position type must be specified within the dispatch contract.

 The Interim Regulations stipulate that the number of total dispatched employees used by an employer should not exceed 10 percent of its total number of employees, including regular employees and dispatched employees.
-ROs of foreign enterprises, however, are not subject to this restriction on dispatched employees’ positions.

 With labor dispatch facing increasing scrutiny, many companies tend to use outsourcing as a substitute to dispatching, as another alternative to avoid directly hiring employees.

 Outsourcing, like labor dispatch, can help businesses avoid tedious administrative processes and still match workforce needs.
 Under this model, the client enterprise has no direct employment relationship with the outsourcing employees.

 - The outsourcing task usually require a high level of specialization, confidentiality, or defined scope;